AleWerks Brewing Company

-Geoff Logan has extensive homebrewing experience and constantly explores potential ideas for new tastes and new beers.
-With a variety of year-round brews, seasonal selections, and special reserve beers making up the Williamsburg AleWerks lineup, Logan has the opportunity to test his creativity and develop different beers that people may not have heard of or tried before.
+In 2008, Chuck brought Geoff Logan on board as Brewmaster and immediately began receiving awards and accolades for his delicately crafted brews.
+Over the years, the craft beer market began to expand, as did Alewerks’ portfolio, including the introduction of many of Alewerks’ now-classic recipes like BBP, Cafe Royale, Bitter Valentine, and Pumpkin Ale (thanks to Geoff’s extensive homebrewing experience and passion for constantly exploring potential ideas for new tastes and new beers).
+Now with a variety of year-round brews, seasonal selections, and special reserve beers making up the Alewerks lineup, Geoff has the opportunity to test his creativity and develop different beers that people may not have heard of or tried before.
 The quality of his beers have caught on locally and many of his selections are now available on tap at nearby bars and restaurants.
-Production at Williamsburg AleWerks is miniscule (just 2,500 barrels per year) compared to the biggest craft brewer, Boston Beer (Samuel Adams), whose volume is as high as 1.8 million barrels - but Haines and Logan are thrilled with the growth and success they've experienced this far.
-With a laundry list of particularly good reviews and a diverse collection of traditional-style beers, we are pleased to introduce to you one of Virginia's top micro breweries.

 In 2015, Chuck retired from Alewerks and passed the mantle of Managing Director to Geoff, who has led Alewerks to become a celebrated brewer-driven brewery where the beer truly comes first.

 Alewerks remains committed to quality, even as production volume continues to increase.
 The team takes great pride in each and every ounce of beer they brew, working hard to craft balanced, nuanced beers that are faithful to their traditional style.
 The result is a diverse portfolio of consistent quality that keeps people coming back year after year.
 We're excited for our Craft Beer Club Subscription members to enjoy two of their prized offerings!